All Episodes

 The media then starts focusing on Cruz, and then after a couple of days, Trump backs us up.

-They're gonna stick with it.
+They're going to stick with it.

-Trump can move on to other things, thereby satisfying people on his side get nervous when he does that stuff, get back to the issues, the wall, whatever it is, while the media continues to take out Cruz.
+Trump can move on to other things, thereby satisfying people on his side, get nervous when he does that stuff, get back to the issues, the wall, whatever it is, while the media continues to take out Cruz.

-He's he's done the drive-by candidate thing here.
+He's done the drive-by candidate thing here.

 Are you a Trumpster?